yzerlaut/Fetch-Arte/README.md

 *not woking yet*

-the jupyter notebook `notebook.ipynb` provides fragments of code to fetch the content of the Arte website using [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) and thus automates the download (not needing to manually build the `arte.txt` file)
+*but the jupyter notebook `notebook.ipynb` provides fragments of code to fetch the content of the Arte website using [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) and thus automates the download (not needing to manually build the `arte.txt` file)*